 If parking was provided to all employees, with preferential parking to executive staff, then the employer would also have to consider modifying its policies in order to accommodate the needs of an employee who may need to be located closer to the building due to a disability.

 Entities that do not provide parking at all are generally exempt from the requirement that a minimum number of accessible spaces be provided leading to an accessible route.
-However, businesses that contract with third parties to provide parking to their customers or employees, and the third-party operators of parking facilities generally are responsible to provide accessible parking under the ADA according to the standards cited in 1. above.
+However, businesses that contract with third parties to provide parking to their customers or employees, and the third-party operators of parking facilities generally are responsible to provide accessible parking under the ADA according to the standards cited in the first scenario.

 As a practical matter, where the employer has contracted for parking with a third-party operator, the parties at the outset should address how they will accommodate the parking needs of users with disabilities (whether employees or customers—depending on for whom the employer/business is providing the parking).
 As new needs are identified (a new employee is hired who requires accessible parking and parking is generally provided as a benefit of employment, for example) the employer and third-party operator must take equal responsibility to ensure the parking benefit, and the parking facility, are accessible to that new employee.